 Formation at St Hilda’s

-The program at St Hilda’s works to achieve this by helping interns form and grow through their emotions, through their intellect, and through their service.
+The program at St Hilda’s works to achieve this by helping corps members form and grow through their emotions, through their intellect, and through their service.
 We ensure that every aspect of personhood is nurtured and developed throughout the year.

 Learning to listen lies right at the heart of formation at St. Hilda’s.
 We are constantly asking the questions; if, when we pray, we are only speaking, then how are we to hear what God has to say for us?
 If, when we live in community, we only speak, then how are we to hear the needs of our neighbors in particular and our community in general?
 If, when we serve, we spend our whole time saying what needs to be done, how are we to hear what those we are trying to serve are actually saying?

 To honestly hear something can be to know how to respond to it.
 By learning to listen to others, Hildans learn how to respond to others as we are called to by Jesus Christ.
-This means finding the words to support one another after an emotionally draining day at work; it means knowing what small gesture can light up a neighbor’s day; it means knowing when to share in joy and when to share in difficulty.
-It also means taking what we hear in prayer and communion (with God and each other) out into the world, so that we can serve as best we can in our worksites and wider lives.
+This means finding the words to support one another after an emotionally draining day; it means knowing what small gesture can light up a neighbor’s day; it means knowing when to share in joy and when to share in difficulty.
+It also means taking what we hear in prayer and communion (with God and each other) out into the world, so that we can serve as best we can in our community placements and wider lives.

 Perhaps the most important aspects of discernment is community itself: by living in community Hildans can help each other discern their call through conversation and by supporting each other day to day, month to month.
 As such, a lot of the formation at St. Hilda’s is effected by the Hildans themselves, as they learn to listen to each other and then respond in love to what is said.
 By learning how to both listen and respond, Hildans can learn how to aid each other in their spiritual discernment.